kurt-krueckeberg/data-structures-cplus/notes/preorder-iter.rst

     <pre>
     test_tree.preOrderIterative(key_printer) =
     7 is top of stack.
-Stack after pop() = []          <-- root was pushed before while-loop, and popped and visited inside it, then its...
+Stack after pop() = []          <-- root 7 was pushed before while-loop, and popped and visited inside it, then its...
     Stack after pushing children of 7 = [1, 30, ]      <-- children are pushed onto the stack.
-The loop continues...
+The loop begins agains and...
     1 is top of stack.
-Stack after pop() = [30, ]      <--- 1 is popped and visited, and the process repeats, with its children being pushed onto the stack
+Stack after pop() = [30, ]      <--- 1 is popped and visited, and the process repeats: its children are pushed onto the stack
     Stack after pushing children of 1 = [0, 3, 30, ]
     0 is top of stack.
 Stack after pop() = [3, 30, ]
     Stack after pushing children of 0 = [-10, 3, 30, ]